Following system colour scheme Selected dark colour scheme Selected light colour scheme

 An opaque view of a thread state.

-In this PEP, a thread view comes with no additional properties over a PyThreadState* pointer.
-APIs for PyThreadView may be added in the future.
+In this PEP, a thread view provides no additional properties beyond a PyThreadState* pointer.
+However, APIs for PyThreadView may be added in the future.

 This type is guaranteed to be pointer-sized.